-The White Papers are WYA’s statements in response to United Nations commissions.
+The White Papers are WYA’s statements in response to current global debates.
 The White Papers address the most significant topics in global policy discussions and in key international proposals.
 These papers:

-Is surrogacy the answer to infertility or a violation of women and children’s rights?
+Is surrogacy the answer to infertility, or a violation of women and children’s rights?
 Is there a human right to have a child?
 Surrogacy law is emerging as a patchwork among and within countries.
 In the midst of policy debates, people are entering surrogacy agreements.
-This paper explains the various types of surrogacy and the difficulty fitting it into existing areas of law.
-It also raises concerns related to human dignity and human rights, such as whether they can be reconciled with a practice that arguably treats women and children’s bodies like commodities.
+This paper explains the various types of surrogacy and the difficulty of fitting it into existing areas of law.
+It also raises concerns related to human dignity and human rights, such as whether surrogacy can be reconciled with a practice that treats women and children like commodities.
 Lastly, it provides an overview of national, regional, and international legal mechanisms related to surrogacy.

-Is limiting population growth a pre-requisite for sustainable development or is this argument misguided?
+Is limiting population growth a pre-requisite for sustainable development, or is this argument misguided?
 As the population grows, how can the world continue to meet the needs of each person while sustaining the earth’s resources?
-This paper introduces sustainable development as presented in UN conference documents and examines the dangerous errors in countries’ attempts at limiting their populations.
-This paper uncovers Earth’s greatest resource, human creativity, and why this is the most effective policy in tackling root causes of policy and building truly sustainable development.
+This paper introduces the idea of sustainable development as presented in UN conference documents, and examines the dangerous errors in countries’ attempts to limit their populations.
+This paper discusses earth’s greatest resource – human creativity – and why this is the most effective approach in tackling root causes of poverty and building truly sustainable development.

-What are the implications of a faulty understanding of Reproductive Health and does an international right to this exist?
-Reproductive health is a key theme in international human rights advocacy institutions, including the United Nations.
+What is reproductive health and does an international right to this exist?
+Reproductive health is a key theme in international human rights institutions, including the United Nations.
 However, inconsistencies in the interpretation of this term allows for ambiguity in the understanding of human rights.
-This paper presents the definition of reproductive health and associated terms according to international consensus documents from international human rights treaties and conferences.
-Finally, this paper explains the proper understanding of Reproductive Health in international negotiations and why this is important.
+This paper presents the definition of reproductive health and associated terms according to international documents from treaties and conferences.
+Finally, this paper explains the proper understanding of reproductive health in international negotiations and why this is important.